Nicolás Maduro: Education and union work

 Maduro attended a public high school, the Liceo José Ávalos, in El Valle.
 His introduction to politics was when he became a member of his high school's student union.
 According to school records, Maduro did not graduate from high school.

-According to Carlos Peñaloza, Maduro was considered a person of interest by Venezuelan authorities in the kidnapping of William Niehous, an American businessman and head of Owens-Illinois in Venezuela, who was held hostage by leftist militants who would later become close to Hugo Chávez.
+According to author and former Venezuelan Army Commander in Chief Carlos Peñaloza, Maduro was considered a person of interest by Venezuelan authorities in the kidnapping of William Niehous, an American businessman and head of Owens-Illinois in Venezuela, who was held hostage by leftist militants who would later become close to Hugo Chávez.

-Maduro found employment as a bus driver for many years for the Caracas Metro company.
-He began his political career in the 1980s, by becoming an unofficial trade unionist representing the bus drivers of the Caracas Metro system.
+Maduro worked as a bus driver for many years for the Caracas Metro company.
+He founded an unofficial trade union at the company, which had banned unions at that time.
 He was also employed as a bodyguard for José Vicente Rangel during Rangel's unsuccessful 1983 presidential campaign.

 At 24 years of age, Maduro resided in Havana with other militants of leftist organizations in South America who had moved to Cuba in 1986, attending a one-year course at the Escuela Nacional de Cuadros Julio Antonio Mella, a centre of political education directed by the Union of Young Communists.
 During his time in Cuba, Maduro was instructed by Pedro Miret Prieto, a senior member of the Politburo of the Communist Party of Cuba who was close to Fidel Castro.